jamcowl/LifePath/README.md

 `-plotall` | To generate a single image with one LifePath | `./LifePath.py -plotall locationsSHORT.dat` `-plot` | To generate a set of images for GIF-making | `./LifePath.py -plot locationsSHORT.dat` `-gif` | To generate a GIF from the set of images | `./LifePath.py -gif images/*png`

+3. The source code of [LifePath.py](./LifePath.py) has a few settings at the top that can be tweaked.

 ## Devpost description